 We’re Apostolic in the sense that we preach the same message that the apostles of Jesus Christ preached in the book of Acts, first century church without the filter of post-apostolic religious leaders.
-Our goal is to return to teaching Apostolic doctrine and methods in order to see the results enjoyed by the early Apostolic church.
+We aim to disciple believers using Apostolic doctrine and methods in order to see the results enjoyed by the early Apostolic church.

-Being Pentecostal refers to the experience of Acts 2.
+Being Pentecostal refers to the experience of Acts chapter 2.
 The early church members were filled with the Holy Ghost with the evidence of speaking in other tongues.
 This miraculous experience is a clear sign that the Spirit of God has come to inhabit the seeker and it is available and happening today.